teachingaway/teachingaway.github.io/pages/trademark-basics.md

 Continuous Use |  Trademark rights end when you stop using the trademark to sell your goods or services.
 A trademark registration is evidence that you have not abandoned the trademark.
 | **Rights** | **Description** |
 | - | - |
-Nation-Wide Rights  |  Registration provides immediate nation-wide rights, while common law trademark rights are limited to the particular towns and cities where the trademark is actually used.
+Nation-Wide Rights  |  Registration provides immediate nation-wide rights, while common law rights are limited to the particular towns and cities where the trademark is actually used.
 Counterfeit Imports  | With a trademark registration, you can have Customs [seize](https://www.sparkfun.com/news/1428) [counterfeit](https://www.facebook.com/notes/fluke-corporation/sparkfun-we-hear-you/10151978262765592) imports at the border.
 Incontestability  | After 5 years of registration, a trademark can become "incontestable."
 An incontestable registration cannot be cancelled (with some exceptions).
 Compensation  |  Infringing a registered trademark results in increased maximum penalties.
 It allows for treble (3x) damages, and forcing the infringer to pay your attorney's fees.
 Psychological Benefits  | Registration provides an intangible psychological advantage, especially in front of a jury.